MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 [!INCLUDE[try-guides-ra](../includes/try-guides-ra.md)]

 The Dynamics 365 Remote Assist model-driven app is built on the Microsoft Dataverse.
-The model-driven app is a companion to the Dynamics 365 Remote Assist apps for HoloLens, iOS, and Android, and enables new scenarios for managing data generated and used by Dynamics 365 Remote Assist.
+The model-driven app is a companion to the Dynamics 365 Remote Assist app for HoloLens and enables new scenarios for managing data generated and used by Dynamics 365 Remote Assist.

 More information: [What are model-driven apps in Power Apps?](/powerapps/maker/model-driven-apps/model-driven-app-overview)

 The Dataverse is the central location for customers to store their organization-specific data.
-The Dynamics 365 Remote Assist client apps on HoloLens or mobile can send and receive data to the Dataverse, which can then be accessed through the model-driven app in a browser.
+The Dynamics 365 Remote Assist client app on HoloLens can send and receive data to the Dataverse, which can then be accessed through the model-driven app in a browser.
 This also allows other applications, such as Dynamics 365 Field Service, to share the same organizational data so you can gain further insights.
 You can even use [Microsoft Power Automate to create flows that use Microsoft Dataverse](/power-automate/common-data-model-intro) and make them available for third-party apps.
 The high-level architecture diagram below shows the various possible components for these scenarios.

 :::image type="content" source="media/ra-cds-architecture-diagram-2.PNG" alt-text="Architecture Diagram of a Remote Assist with CDS and companion apps." :::